December 12, 2017

 Teens and young adults with seizures face many challenges heading into the real world with epilepsy.
 Issues specific to managing your epilepsy, the importance of wellness, and dealing with the challenges for future work and independent living are just a few critical areas.
 Join our guest experts, James Wheless MD and Wendy Miller RN, PhD on Tuesday, June 28th from 8:00 – 9:15 pm, EDT to learn about how to take charge of your health care and epilepsy!

 Please use the following link to register for the webinar: https://www.pathlms.com/online-learning-events/webinars/1054

 Offered by the Epilepsy Foundation of America

 The Alvin P. Flannes Summer Camp is a week long camp for Mississippi kids, ages 8-16, living with epilepsy.
 The campers attend free of charge and enjoy a great camp experience under the supervision of the staff of the Epilepsy Foundation of Mississippi, trained counselors, and nurses who are on site 24/7.
-The camp takes place at Camp Wesley Pines in Gallman, MS.
+The camp takes place at Timber Creek camp grounds in Scott County, MS.